Fact – left handed guitar players rock! Don’t believe me? Well here are 9 of the best reasons why we’ve got it made!

 7. Hey…You Play Guitar…Play Me Something…Naow!

 I have been at several parties where the host has had a guitar sitting in the corner, and when they realise that I can play they get the entire party cheering me on to play something mind-blowing for them.
 This is something I genuinely hate with a passion, it’s akin to strolling up to a comedian in the street and asking them to tell you a joke.
 Fortunately the good old “oh I can’t, i’m left handed ” excuse saves my drunken ass from having to indulge their drunken asses.

 8. Studies Show Left Handed Advantages!

 If you visit a guitar forum and ask the community if you should play lefty, the general reply will be something along the lines of “oh, just play right handed so that your dominant hand will be able to perform the complex fretting easier “.
 However, a recent study for the National Institute of Sports and Physical Education in Paris found that left handed people have faster eye-hand coordination with their right hand than even right-handers do.

 9. Don’t Believe The Hype

 Don’t let the righties and the conformists sway you from rocking down southpaw street – if playing lefty feels natural to you then dive in.
 Do not fall for the horror stories and just enjoy learning this fantastic instrument.
 There are PLENTY of excellent lefty guitars available and they are made easily available via the internet, usually for more or less the same price as their righty counterparts.
-This is 2014 not 1980 and I gotta tell you, being a southpaw player is such a non-issue now.
+Look at this – it would take you all day to trawl through that!
+And that’s just one site… This is 2014 not 1980 and I gotta tell you, being a southpaw player is such a non-issue now.
 Don’t suppress your left handed roots guys ‘n gals!

 Have anything to add?
 Leave a comment below!